tourpran/pranavkrish04/README.md

 ### Hello there 👋

 I am Pranav.
 Currently in High School.
 Would love to play CTFs and research on vulnerabilities.
-Also love playing Chess. ♔
+Trying to put all my learnings and experience into blogs.
+Here : http://tourpran.me

 <img align="center" src="https://github-readme-stats.vercel.app/api/?username=pranavkrish04" />